edgarrmondragon/tap-confluence/README.md

 # tap-confluence

 Singer tap for the Confluence Content REST API.
+Developed using the [Singer SDK][sdk].

 ## Configuration